serokell/blog-posts/Introduction to Free Monads/article.md

 ```

 Note how `Pure` values correspond to leaves, and `Free` values correspond to branches.
-Running `convert . buildBalanced` on a list produces the expected result, i.e. a binary search tree.
+Running `convert . buildBalanced` on a list produces the expected result, i.e., a binary search tree.

 ```
 > convert $ buildBalanced [0..10]